ellemouton/website/content/drafts/taproot-chan-txs.md

 ![](/taprootChanTxs/funding-output.png#center)

-The two parties in a the channel, the local and remote peer, use the MuSig2 protocol to aggregate their individual funding keys, `P_a` and `P_b`, into the aggregate key, `P_agg`, which is also the internal key.
+The two parties in a channel, the local and remote peer, use the MuSig2 protocol to aggregate their individual funding keys, `P_a` and `P_b`, into the aggregate key, `P_agg`, which is also the internal key.
 This internal key is then tweaked with a BIP86 tweak.
 You might recall from the previous post that a